logicalclocks/feature-store-api/docs/hopsworksai/autoscaling.md

 If you run a Hopsworks cluster version 2.2 or above you can enable autoscaling to let hopsworks.ai start and stop workers depending on the demand.

 ## Enabling and configuring the autoscaling
-Once you have created a cluster you can enable autoscaling by going to the *Details* tab and clicking on *Configure autoscale*
+Once you have created a cluster you can enable autoscaling by going to the *Details* tab and clicking on *Configure autoscale*.
+You can also set up autoscaling during the cluster creation.
+For more details about this see the cluster creation documentation ([AWS](./aws/cluster_creation.md#autoscaling-workers-configuration), [AZURE](./azure/cluster_creation.md#autoscaling-workers-configuration)).

 <p align="center">
   <figure>